feature-image

 Imago

 One of the reasons for not tinkering with Volpe’s place was the lack of depth.
-Although Caballero was traded by July, he then led the league in stolen bases with 49 bases, Boone still put his faith in his regular shortstop, Volpe.
+Although Caballero was traded by July, he then led the league in stolen bases with 49 bases.
+Boone still put his faith in his regular shortstop, Volpe.
 This year, the scene is different.
-Caballero started the year at shortstop and hit .258 with 5 homers.
+Caballero started the year at shortstop and hit .258 with five homers.
 Moreover, the emergence of Lombard makes Boone spoilt for choice.

 ADVERTISEMENT

 Lombard recently got promoted to Triple-A. While his first 27 games went low-key with Scranton/Wilkes-Barre, hitting only .184, he rebounded in the last 10 games, hitting .297 after a 2-for-5 night against Lehigh Valley on Wednesday.
 Lombard also dwarfs Volpe in terms of errors.
-He made only 6 errors from 167 appearances at shortstop and currently stands with a .964 fielding %.
+He made only six errors from 167 appearances at shortstop and currently stands with a .964 fielding %.

 “Even early on when he wasn’t, the underlying stuff was good,” Boone agreed.
 “He was walking a ton and squaring the ball up quite a bit.
 It has been good to see him get some more consistent results over the last couple of weeks.
 My understanding is he’s playing really well.”